isomerpages/moe-stgabrielssec/school-announcement/school-announcement/_posts/2025-08-01-post-School Operating Hours on 8th August 2025 & 11th August 2025.md

 image: ""
 variant: tiptap
 ---
-<p>School will closes at 5pm on 8th August 2025.</p>
-<p>School will be close on Monday 11th August 2025 being the day-off-in lieu
-of the National Day which falls on Saturday.</p>
+<p>School closes at 5 pm from 4th to 12th Sep 2025 for Teachers’ Day Holiday
+and the September School Holiday.</p>
 <p></p>